Prep Time: 5 mins Cook Time: 10 mins

 - Protein: Traditionally it is cooked with meat, it’s very popular using shrimp but I usually love my noodles with tofu.
 You can also mix tofu with shrimp to get acquainted with vegan protein sources.

 - Veggies: Onion, cabbage, garlic, carrot, mushrooms, and green onions.
-In fact for stir-fries, you can really be creative and use up any leftover vegetables from your fridge.
+In fact for stir-fries, you can be creative and use up any leftover vegetables from your fridge.

 - Sauce: The sauce is a mix of soy sauce (which I tend to replace with tamari), oyster sauce, mirin (or sake), brown sugar, and water.
 If you like a hint of spice then add some red pepper flakes to your liking.